abenevaut/FizzBuzz/README.md

 2. code & test the FizzBuzz inside the FizzBuzz class (`src/FizzBuzz.php`)
 3. bonus: do a mock of a Log database
 4. bonus: install & use [infection](https://infection.github.io/guide/)

+You are stuck in a step ?
+Checkout `stepX` branch to get help